 If you're new to baking, you'll love this because it's pretty much fool proof.
 I loved making it in the smaller bowls too and individual ramekins would be a big hit, I'm sure.

 Such a pleasure to join you and your readers in the pursuit of healthy eating, Jenny.
 Cheers!

-- 6 cups of mixed berries (raspberries, blueberries, strawberries, blackberries)
+- 6 cup mixed berries (raspberries, blueberries, strawberries, blackberries)

 - 1 cup almond meal

-- Clean and cut your strawberries.
+- 1. Preheat oven to 350 F. Spray your baking dish or individual ramekins2.
+Clean and cut your strawberries.
 Add all ingredients to bowl except tapioca and mix very gently.
 Sprinkle tapioca over mixture and mix gently again.
 Pour mixture into baking dish or individual ramekins.